Thomas Cantock: His petition of 1305

+Cantock appealed for confirmation of his account to the present Justiciar.
+Sir John Wogan, saying that he had certainly heard the truth of the matter "if he wishes to witness it".

 The petition seems to have been successful, as the endorsement on the Close Roll states that Cantock should be repaid the amounts claimed by him in instalments.
-The Crown no doubt remembered that in the late 1290s his salary had been seriously in arrears.
+The Crown no doubt remembered that in the late 1290s, his salary had been seriously in arrears.